* Shell is world’s biggest fuel station operator

 This was helped by a restructuring of downstream operations in recent years.
 Shell sold about a fifth of its refineries in the past decade, and upgraded the ones it kept while integrating their activities with the trading and marketing operations.

-Shell’s marketing business alone generated $2 billion in profit in the first half of 2017.
+Shell’s marketing business alone generated $2 billion in profit in the first half of 2017, up almost 40 percent on a year before.

 “Marketing gives the group resilience because it is not dependent on crude prices so much and refining margins,” Abbott said.